cds-snc/digital-canada-ca/content/en/join-our-team/positions/director-of-digital-practice.md

 A great candidate will demonstrate:

+* Success delivering software and building nurturing, capable software teams;
-* A track record of success in leading strategies and change management initiatives that impact entire teams or business units;
+* Success leading initiatives that impact entire teams or business units;
 * Experience coaching, mentoring and inspiring leaders and line managers in a growth environment;
-* Success delivering software and building nurturing, capable software teams;
 * Exceptional tact, judgement, diplomacy, collaboration, and interpersonal communication skills;
 * Knowledge and skills in processing, analysing and owning decisions regarding resource and capacity allocation for delivery teams.

 We are looking for someone to meet our essential criteria, however we recognize that everyone brings skills and experiences to the table and that not everyone “checks all the boxes”.
 Apply anyway!
 Tell us why you’re the right fit for the job.

+CDS is a fully distributed team.
+This job can be performed from anywhere in Canada.
+In the future, occasional travel to Ottawa may be required.

 At CDS, we don’t just accept difference - we celebrate it.
 We proudly, passionately, and actively strive to make CDS more reflective and inclusive of the society that we serve.
 Our ability to deliver better public services — accessible, inclusive services — can only be realized if we can recognize and harness the most diverse range of thoughts, experiences, and skills.
 We work hard to create an environment where different perspectives and experiences are valued.
 We are committed to helping diverse talent thrive.